Skip to Main Site Navigation Skip to Content Skip to Footer

 Students majoring in Business Administration will develop their critical thinking, quantitative literacy, ethical reasoning, communication, and creativity skills through the study of core business functions and the fundamental concepts and processes relevant to business.
 Eastern students will develop both a conceptual and pragmatic understanding of how businesses operate and will experience the opportunity to practically apply their liberal arts education through a required internship.
 Check out “Programs of Study” in the menu on the right for concentrations and minors.

-The department also offers the Master of Science in Organizational Management.
+The department also offers the Master of Science in Management.
 This is a fully on-line management graduate program focused on developing the leadership skills, talent management, and interpersonal competencies required to succeed professionally.

 Department Chair